What Does Ex Libris Mean? Bookplate Symbols and Their Meanings

 Where do you place a bookplate in a book?

 Traditionally, bookplates go on the inside front cover or the first blank page (front endpaper).
-Some collectors place them on the title page.

 Can I use a family crest on my bookplate?